 Note that this alteration of the model has an analogy in the context of decision making under uncertainty.
-Rabin's absurd conclusion was an outcome not only of expected utility theory assumptions, but also of the assumption that there is a single preference relation $\succeq$ over the set of lotteries, with prizes being the "final wealth levels" such that a decision maker at any wealth w who has a vNM (von Neumann-Morgenstern) preference relation $\succeq_w$ over the set of "wealth changes" derives that preference from $\succeq$ by $L_1 \succeq_w L_2$ if and only if $w + L_1 \succeq w + L_2$ .
-Kahneman and Tversky (1979) have already pointed out that this assumption clashes with unambiguous experimental evidence and, in particular, that there is a dramatic difference between our attitudes toward relative gains and relative losses.
-Withdrawing from the assumption that a consequence must be the final wealth level and allowing a consequence to be a wealth change avoids Rabin's absurd conclusion.
-(See Cox and Sadiraj (2001) for an independent, though similar, argument.)
+Rabin's absurd conclusion was an outcome not only of expected utility theory assumptions but also of the assumption that there is a single preference relation \succeq over the set of lotteries with prizes being the "final wealth levels" such that a decision maker at any wealth w who has a vNM preference relation \succeq_w over the set of "wealth changes" derives that preference from \succeq by $L_1 \succeq_w L_2$ iff $w + L_1 \succeq w + L_2$.^{fn5} Kahneman and Tversky (1979) have already pointed out that this assumption clashes with unambiguous experimental evidence and in particular that there is a dramatic difference between our attitudes towards relative gains and relative losses.
+Withdrawing from the assumption that a consequence must be the final wealth level and allowing a consequence to be a wealth change avoids Rabin's absurd conclusion.^{fn6} (See Cox and Sadiraj (2001) for an independent though similar argument.)